LAND CODE

 RECOMMENDED LISTENING

-Land Decolonized is an Indigenous podcast that explores the practical side of the Framework Agreement on First Nation Land Management.
-This podcast was created for First Nations communities and anyone interested in learning more about land governance outside of the Indian Act.
-The Land Decolonized podcast is brought to you by the First Nation Land Management Resource Centre and supported by the First Nation Land Advisory Board.
+Land Decolonized is an Indigenous podcast that explores the practical aspects of the Framework Agreement on First Nation Land Management.
+Created for First Nations communities and those interested in land governance beyond the Indian Act, it is produced by the First Nation Land Management Resource Centre with support from the First Nations Land Advisory Board.

 Available on Apple Podcasts and Spotify.